 This executive order is clearly meant to buy votes in November.
 There’s no reason to argue otherwise.
 Both parties buy votes every election cycle, so let’s chalk this up to politicians being politicians rather than one party’s morality being superior to the other’s.
 Now, let’s game theory this one out.

-The Democrats have to know that this will likely end up in the courts.
-The question is if it will happen before or after midterm elections.
+The Democrats must know that this will likely end up in the courts.
+The question is if it will happen before or after the midterm elections.

 If it’s after, then they got what they wanted.
 If it is overturned, who cares?
 Their goal was midterm votes, and that’s already in the rear-view mirror.
-If it’s not overturned, then they successfully passed legislation that’s popular with their constituency.
+If it’s not overturned, they successfully passed popular legislation with their constituency.

-If it’s before midterms and it gets overturned, the Democrats can use this against the Republicans.
+If it’s before the midterms and gets overturned, the Democrats can use this against the Republicans.
 They can come out weeks or days before voting to target the moderates by telling them that the Republican Supreme Court is once again coming after them.
-First it was Roe v.
-Wade and now this.
+First, it was Roe v.
+Wade, and now this.

 Said another way, there’s zero downside risk for the Democrats and only upside.
-It doesn’t matter where you stand politically, you have to respect the strategy here.
+It doesn’t matter where you stand politically; you must respect the strategy here.